 Use today’s technology to your advantage.

-Modern technology, from smartphones to tablets, from web apps to mobile apps, will enable you to literally do everything all at once.
+Modern technology such as smartphones and tablets, web apps, and mobile apps, will enable you to literally do everything all at once.
 Can’t make that meeting with your kid’s math teacher because you’re stuck at work?
 Request a video conference through a free online service with the school or the teacher.
+Want your tax refund as quickly as possible?
+You can file taxes online the minute you get your W-2.
 Need to buy your little girl’s Halloween costume but you’re waiting at a café for a client?
 Go online, shop, and have your daughter’s costume delivered to your home.

 Make a commitment and stick to it.